-A great play party guest is unashamed of their desires, aware of their boundaries and ready to mingle.
-Participation isn’t essential at a bondage event, so only join in if you’re comfortable with what's going on.
+A great BDSM play party guest is unashamed of their desires, aware of their boundaries and ready to mingle.
+Participation isn’t essential at a BDSM play party, so only join in if you’re comfortable with what's going on.

 Appreciative watching is fine, too.
 Take time to figure out what’s acceptable and what kind of behaviour will upset others.
-If you’re new to S&M, just ask the host or have a play pal to help you get initiated.
+If you’re new to BDSM, ask the host or have a play pal to help you get initiated.

-Once things get started, you can begin to play or participate from the sidelines – just wait till you’re invited.
+Once things get started, you can begin BDSM play or participate from the sidelines – wait till you’re invited.
 Many sex party guests play with new partners during the evening because it’s safe and there’s always someone to call a timeout when needed.

-Parties usually provide gloves, lube or condoms, and it’s fair to expect your host to take some degree of responsibility for what goes on.
+party usually provides gloves, lube or condoms, and it’s fair to expect your host to take some degree of responsibility for what goes on.

-Sex party guests will be told about the dress code beforehand, either in a forum chat or on the invite.
-If you love your rubber or your PVC skirts and thigh-high fetish boots, then this is the time to bust them out.
+Play party guests will be told about the dress code beforehand, either in a forum chat or on the invite.
+If you love your rubber or your PVC skirts and thigh-high patent leather boots then this is the time to bust them out.

 If you meet a contact from your day-to-day life, play it cool.
 Smile and be friendly but resist the urge to gossip or chat about personal issues.
 After all, people have good reasons for keeping their bondage life private.

-If it’s your first fetish party, then you may feel stunned by what’s unfolding; naked people, the equipment and the kinky scenes can be overwhelming.
+If it’s your first BDSM play party, then you may feel stunned by what’s unfolding; naked people, the BDSM equipment and the kinky scenes can be overwhelming.
 Take a good look because that’s what it’s there for, but never gawk, get in between people to improve your view, and never participate unless invited to do so.